 As well as day-to-day expenditure, we have, most recently, partially financed the extension and revitalisation of the Village Hall, we have purchased a Speed Indicator Device (SID) to help manage traffic speeds through the village, we assisted the Playing Field Committee with the replacement of the climbing equipment in the Children’s Play Area, we installed fitness equipment on the playing field and refurbished the changing rooms, we have helped the Scouts and other village groups and regularly contribute to the upkeep of the playing field and the church-yard.

 Broadmayne Parish Council provides allotments for residents and owns the playing field and village hall site.

-As well as our work in the village we also represent our parishioners, and negotiate on their behalf, in contacts with the District and County Councils and other organisations.
+As well as our work in the village we also represent our parishioners, and negotiate on their behalf, in contacts with the Dorset Council and other organisations.
 We are statutory consultees on all planning applications in the parish and these are generally discussed in public at the Parish Council meetings before a response is made.
 We also respond to many other consultations.
 The organisations that make the final decisions know that a parish council gives the best reflection of how a community feels about something, and its comments will be taken seriously; so, you need to tell us your views.

 Based on the size of the electorate, seven Councillors make up Broadmayne Parish Council which employs a part-time clerk.
 Councillors are volunteers who are elected to serve in four-year terms.